Andrew Liskowitz

 According to other throwers and photos, Liskowitz is left-handed; though he was taught the shot put with his right hand, and therefore, competes with his non-dominant hand.

 Andrew Liskowitz was born in Morristown, New Jersey.
 He grew up along the Jersey Shore in Middletown Township and attended Christian Brothers Academy in Lincroft.
 He is the son of Michael and Renee Liskowitz.
 He has a twin sister, Olivia, and one brother, Christian.
 His sister was a member of the Syracuse University rowing (sport) team.
-Her roster page says she broke her high school's record in the javelin throw and won multiple state championships in basketball.

 Prior to attending university, Liskowitz played competitive ice hockey, baseball, and basketball.
 Throughout his prep career, Liskowitz broke the 35-year-old school record in the discus throw at Christian Brothers Academy.
 In 2015, he placed third among New Jersey high school track athletes in the shot put and fourth in the discus throw.

 He is a member of Critical Mass Training in Shrewsbury, New Jersey.
 The gym is also home to throwers such as Nick Vena and Jonathan Kalnas.

 He joined the University of Michigan track team as a walk-on.
 In 2017, his freshman year, he placed third in the Big Ten Outdoor Track Championships, earning the rank of #1 Freshman in the NCAA.
 In the years after walking onto the team, he earned a scholarship and developed into an All-American.

 Liskowitz is coached by Jerry Clayton at the University of Michigan.
 He has won the Big Ten Championship three times, each in the shot put throw.
 He finished the 2020 Indoor season ranked #1 in the NCAA, but the 2020 NCAA Championships were cancelled due to COVID-19.
 Throughout his career, he has broken his own university record several times.

 Jerry Clayton has coached two Olympic medalists, two world champions, 16 individual NCAA champions, and 105 All-Americans.

 At the 2020 United States Olympic Trials (track and field), Liskowitz placed sixth.
 Though this did not earn him a bid to the 2020 Olympics, it was the best throw ever by a 6th place finisher, the second farthest throw by a collegian in Trials history, and the number 20 throw in Olympic Trials history.